code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/about/jobs.md

 - Strong technical background
 - Strong communication and collaboration skills

+Additional skills that would be valuable in this role:

+- Visual or interaction design
+- Teaching in K-12 classrooms
+- Curriculum design or partnering with educators on curriculum design

 Email resume, cover letter, and/or LinkedIn profile to <a href="mailto:jobs@code.org">jobs@code.org</a>.